w3c/svgwg/master/coords.md

 bounding box, if they lie within the shape itself, or along or close to the curve).
-For example, control points of a curve that are at a further distance than the curve edge, from the non-enclosing side of the curve edge, must be excluded from the bounding box.</p>
+For example, control points of a curve that are at a further distance than the curve edge, from the non-enclosing side of the curve edge, must be excluded from the bounding box.

 <div class="figure">
   <img src="images/coords/bbox01.svg"